Do you fear the underwriter when you’re applying for a mortgage? Most people do, but they shouldn’t.

 Start with the Loan Officer

 All mortgage originations start with a loan officer.
 Whether you apply online, over the phone, or in person, the loan officer takes your details and matches you with a loan program.
 Together you’ll decide which loan is right for you.
-This is also who you negotiate the loan’s terms with before you close on the loan.
+You also negotiate the loan’s terms with this before you close on the loan.

 The loan officer looks briefly at your qualifying information.
 How much money do you make?
 How much money do you have?
 How long do you need to borrow the funds?
 How much do you need to borrow?